MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 ## Nodemon

 Let's add one more useful tool before we move on.
+Let me demonstrate a small problem:

 We just want our website to say "hello, world" so we know it's working, but the biggest letters on the page actually say "Express".
-If we look back at our code in `views/index.hbs` it seems to be coming from the `<h1>{{title}}</h1>`, but what are those curly braces for, and how does it know `title` is supposed to be `Express`?
+If we look back at our code in `views/index.hbs` it seems to be coming from the `<h1>{{title}}</h1>`.
+But what are those curly braces for?
+And how does it know `title` is supposed to be "Express"?

-This feature comes from Handlebars (which is why these files end with '.hbs').
-We'll learn about Handlebars in more detail further down this page, but for now let's just change that `title` to "Hello, world" instead of "Express".
+This feature comes from Handlebars (which is why these files end with `.hbs`).
+We'll learn about Handlebars in more detail in the next section, but for now let's just make that `title` be "Hello, world", instead of "Express".

-First, open `/routes/index.js` and lines 5-7 should look like this:
+First, open `/routes/index.js`.
+Lines 5-7 should look like this:

 ```Javascript
 router.get('/', function(req, res, next) {
   res.render('index', { title: 'Express' });
 });
 ```

-We're going to learn all about routes starting in [part 4], so don't worry if this still seems mysterious–soon, it won't.
-This just tells our web server that when anybody visits the root path of our website, or the home page, it should render a file called 'index' (`/views/index.hbs`!), and then it assigns the value 'Express' to the key 'title'.
+We're going to learn all about routes in parts 3 and 4, so don't worry if this still seems mysterious–soon, it won't.
+This just tells our web server that when anybody visits the root path of our website, or the home page, it should render a file called 'index' (`/views/index.hbs`!), and then it assigns the value `'Express'` to the key `title`.

 Let's change that 'title' to 'Hello, world', so that the entire `/routes/index.js` file looks like this:

 ```Javascript
 var express = require('express');
 var router = express.Router();